Decision-making aid for project managers: Which thermoplastic is suitable for applications in aggressive environments?

 The challenge for project managers is to select the right material that meets all the requirements, while also offering the best value for money.
 The purpose of this post is to help you in your decision-making.

 Corrosion damage is a serious problem for anyone operating industrial plants and power stations.
 Corrosive chemical processes are a threat to steel structures and pipelines and can be very expensive.

-The World Corrosion Organisation (WCO) reckons that worldwide corrosion damage costs around US$ 2.5 billion per year.
+The World Corrosion Organisation (WCO) reckons that worldwide corrosion damage costs around US$ 2.5 trillion per year.

 The causes of corrosion are manifold and can involve a variety of factors, as thermal, chemical and mechanical forces may overlap and interact with one another.
 Corrosion is usually the cumulative or compounded effect of variables that are often not at all critical in themselves.

 What does this mean for the selection of suitable materials for use in industrial plants and power stations?
 To be corrosion-resistant, structural components must be designed for each specific situation, i.e. for a given combination of variables and stress patterns.
 They may of course vary during operation.

 Comparison of materials for applications in aggressive environments

 Basically, two types of material systems are suitable for use in aggressive environments: firstly, high-quality solid materials that do not need any coating to protect them from chemicals; and secondly, low-quality materials that require high-quality coats to protect them from chemical stress.

 To help you, we have compared a number of common materials (metals and plastics) for their resistance to corrosion and extreme temperatures as well as their mechanical properties and price.